Looking for a wedding dessert alternative to wedding cake? Couples weigh in on the top wedding desserts to serve in

 Wedding cake is, hands down, the most common dessert option for weddings.
 It may be the most popular wedding dessert—but it’s certainly not the only wedding dessert.
 In fact, according to that same survey, a solid 50% of couples will serve other sweets in addition to cake on their wedding day.
 So, options abound.
 Let’s take a look at the top five wedding desserts (besides cake) to deliver an out-of-the-box sugar rush to your wedding guests.

-Doughnuts are quickly becoming a go-to sweet for weddings—and for good reason!
+Doughnuts (or donuts!) are quickly becoming a go-to sweet for weddings—and for good reason!
 First of all, doughnuts are much more affordable (and easy to find) than many other desserts.
 So, they’re a great choice for couples on a budget.
 Doughnuts also add a ton of variety to your dessert table.
 You can serve different flavors, different toppings, different icing colors, and different fillings.
 There can be a doughnut for every wedding style, color palette, and taste preference.

 How to Serve: There are plenty of ways you can display these tasty treats.
 A doughnut wall doubles as a fun piece of decor, a doughnut tower makes for an impressive display, or a DIY doughnut decoration station gets your guests involved in the fun.